 Patients should never be discharged following any surgical procedure until the hospital is certain they have not exhibited any symptoms of bleeding.

-These symptoms include restlessness, extreme thirst, increased heart rate, pale or clammy skin, low blood pressure, weakness, seeing spots or experiencing tinnitus, infrequent urination and blood soaked dressings.
-If a patient is at risk of bleeding, the doctor can order blood tests, an endoscopy or an angiography to detect bleeding.
+These symptoms include restlessness, extreme thirst, increased heart rate, pale or clammy skin, low blood pressure, weakness, seeing spots or experiencing tinnitus, infrequent urination, and blood-soaked dressings.
+If a patient is at risk of bleeding, the doctor can order blood tests, an endoscopy, or angiography to detect bleeding.

-In some cases, additional surgery may be required to locate the source of the bleed and to repair it.
+In some cases, additional surgery may be required to locate the source of the bleeding and repair it.

 Infections are another concern for patients experiencing postoperative bleeding because bacteria are able to enter the wound and begin to spread throughout the body.
 If the infection reaches the blood, it can result in septic shock.